 Reinforcement Continuity Systems

-Ancon KSN Anchors with BT threaded reinforcing bars can simplify concrete design at construction joints, typically in wall-to-slab applications.
+Ancon KSN Anchors with RT threaded reinforcing bars can simplify concrete design at construction joints, typically in wall-to-slab applications.
 The anchor is cast into the face of the concrete wall.
 When the formwork and thread protection is removed, the reinforcing bar is screwed into the anchor.
 Once all other reinforcement is installed, the adjoining slab is cast to complete the installation.

 Independent tests have verified the enhanced performance specifically offered by Ancon KSN Anchors when used in slab-to-wall moment connections.

 Our research enables engineers to design construction joints without the restrictions of traditional continuity systems or the awkward anchorage lengths demanded by reinforcing bar couplers.